 Trekking socks

 Another must-have item on your climb is trekking socks.
-Bring at least five pairs for five consecutive days and special woolen-mix socks as they’re the warmest.
+Please bring at least five pairs of socks and unique woollen-mix socks for five consecutive days, as they’re the warmest.
 However, check first if they fit snugly in your boots.

 Packing list for Kilimanjaro: Headwear

-Protecting your head from the heat of the sun is a must while you trek to prevent sunburn and sunstroke.
-Thus, bringing hats and other headgears with you is a must.
+Protecting your head from the sun’s heat is a must while you trek to prevent sunburn and sunstroke.
+Thus, bringing hats and other headgear with you is a must.

 Brimmed hat

-A brimmed hat can help lessen your exposure to the harsh heat of the sun.
+A brimmed hat can help lessen exposure to the sun’s harsh heat.
 It must be worn during sunny days to protect yourself from potential heatstroke or sunburn.

 Sunglasses

-UV rays are particularly strong in the mountain as you ascend.
+UV rays are powerful in the mountain as you ascend.
 Thus, you’ll need UV glasses for eye protection.

 Packing list for Kilimanjaro: Equipment